streamonkey/ebur128_wasm/README.md

 This Package bundles [the ebur128 Rust crate](https://crates.io/crates/ebur128) as compiled WASM, so it can be used in the browser.

+* v1.x.x is compatible with webpack style bundlers
+* v2.x.x is compatible for use without bundlers (plain JS/HTML or [the Vite builder](https://vitejs.dev/))

 the calls are blocking and take some time to execute, calling this from a WebWorker is advised for best UX.

 currently the following methods are exposed: